What is Purim? - NewsBreak

 Speaking of costumes, a common Purim tradition is to dress up in a costume during the whole day.
 While there is no single explanation of why people dress up for the holiday, multiple explanations for the custom are discussed, including the miracle of Purim being disguised in regular events rather than overt miracles from God.

-Other observances for the holiday include giving gift baskets of food to friends, donating to the poor, and having a festive meal.The beach is back: Spring break revelers head to Florida
+Other observances for the holiday include giving gift baskets of food to friends, donating to the poor, and having a festive meal.Beloved Stillwater school custodian surprised in cafeteria by former students

 The most common food made and eaten for Purim is a cookie called a Hamantaschen.
 The cookie is shaped like a triangle and has a middle filling.
 The most common fillings are fruit jelly, poppy seeds, or chocolate.